mattkimber/gorender_settings_tutorial/README.md

 ## Render settings

 Most of GoRender's built-in manifests use the Poisson Disc sampler.
-This is great for buildings and other objects with have a grainy, somewhat noisy appearance in the original graphics - it avoids repeating artefacts at the cost of adding the odd stray pixel.
+This is great for buildings and other objects which have a grainy, somewhat noisy appearance in the original graphics - it avoids repeating artefacts at the cost of adding the odd stray pixel.